 The 3 ways Crary Shoes can help you with your lift:

-If you are local and know the exact lift amount you need, you can come by one of our locations (please call first)
+If you are local and know the exact lift amount you need, you can come by NE Portland location.
+If you have specific questions you need answered or do not

 Exterior lifts - drop off the shoes as a pair, along with a signed copy of our Lift Policy

-If you are local and would like assistance from one of our Certified Pedorthists, call or email to schedule an appointment.
+If you are local and would like guidance from one of our Certified Pracitioners, call or email to schedule an appointment.
 We will work with you to determine the proper lift amount, the taper of the lift and how to best work with your current footwear collection.
-There is a consultation fee for this initial appointment.
+There is a consultation fee for this initial appointment, but this is a one time appointment.
+Future lifts can be dropped off without an appointment.

-If you are not local, you can mail your footwear to our Airport Way location.
+If you are not local, you can mail your footwear to our factory.
 Please email a photo of your shoes first, to ensure we can successfully put on the required lift amount.
 Send along a signed copy of our “Lift Policy” (only required the first time).

 What is the cost ?